mehdi-oraki/Langgraph-FinInsightForge/README.md

 # Virtual Businessman - Financial Insights Application

-A simple console-based Python application that provides historical financial insights using LangGraph.
+A console-based Python application that provides historical financial insights using LangGraph.
 The application fetches exchange rates and gold prices for any given date.

 </div>